What causes depression?

 In some cases some people call depression ‘frozen anger’.
 You may have experienced something which left you feeling angry and helpless, and if you were unable to express your feelings at the time – perhaps because you were a child, or your feelings were unacceptable to others – the anger becomes internalised and is expressed as depression.

 If you experienced a traumatic event in childhood, or were abused physically or emotionally, or were not helped to learn good coping skills as you grew up, this can leave you less able to cope with difficulties as an adult.

 The following conditions may cause depression, but are sometimes overlooked because of the focus on their physical symptoms:

-- symptoms relating to the menstrual cycle or the menopause
+- Symptoms relating to the menstrual cycle or menopause

 If you think any of the above conditions apply to you, make sure your doctor knows about them.
 Some of these problems can be diagnosed by simple blood tests, and your doctor may suggest that these are done to help make the right diagnosis, or you can ask for blood tests if you think they might be relevant for you.